 Problem Possible cause Solution The engine vibrates too much The engine speed is too low.
 Increase the engine speed.
-The engine runs but the machine does not move.
-The parking switch is in the ON position Put the parking switch in the OFF position.
+The engine runs but the machine does The parking brake is applied.
+Release the parking brake. not move.
 The transmission oil level is too low.
 Top off the transmission oil.
-See Transmission and hydraulic oil on page 58.
+See Transmission and hydraulic oil on page 49.
 The transmission is cold.
 Allow the engine to warm up.